jatolentino/Django-CRM/README.md

     LOGIN_REDIRECT_URL = "/leads"
     LOGIN_URL = "/login"
     ```
-- Create a model for the user so that the agent will inherit the userprofile properties
+- Create a model for the user so that the agent will inherit the userprofile properties in crm/leads/models.py
     ```python
     class UserProfile(models.Model):
         user = models.OneToOneField(User, on_delete=models.CASCADE)